nagasudhirpulla/taming_python/blog/skills/flask_forms.md

 ### Accessing Form data in route handler
 * The `request.form` object inside the route handler will contain the form data as a dictionary
-* For example in the "POST" request route handler, `request.form["uName"]` will have the username
+* For example in the "POST" request route handler, `request.form["uName"]` will have the username ente

 ## Example Jinja macro